-- After 24 hours, you are ready to sieve your broth to remove the veggies, so place a large fine-meshed sieve over a suitably sized heat-proof bowl (I like to use a large pyrex measuring container) and place it in the bottom of the sink; this way you don't have to worry about spills.
+- After 24 hours, you are ready to sieve your broth, removing the veggies, so place a large fine-meshed sieve over a suitably sized heat-proof bowl (I like to use a large pyrex measuring jug) and place it in the bottom of the sink; this way you don't have to worry about spills.
 Have 3 x 1 liter size mason jars standing by the sink, ready to pour the strained broth into.

 - Carefully (it's still hot) carry your stock pot or crock pot over to the side of the sink and pour the stock into the sieve until you have sieved all the broth.
 You may have to stop half-way through to pour the already-strained broth into a mason jar.

-- Cool the broth to room temperature then pop into your fridge leaving the lids off the mason jars.
+- Cool the broth to room temperature then pop into your fridge leaving the lids off the mason jars, allowing the broth to cool down.
 After several hours, the chicken fat will rise to the top of the mason jars - go ahead and discard it (otherwise the broth will be very greasy).

 - You can keep the broth in the fridge for up to 3/4 days OR you can transfer it into several glass pyrex dishes and place in your freezer where it will keep for several months.

-Note: When you pull the chicken broth from the fridge it should be the consistency of jello (which is the gelatin) which is exactly what you are looking for.
+Note: When you pull the chicken broth from the fridge it should have the consistency of jello (which is the gelatin) which is exactly what you are looking for.
 However, once you heat it, it will return to a liquid state.
-I like to drink this broth every day, either just as it is or sometimes I add greens right at the end of heating it up (so as not to destroy the nutrients) which boost the flavor and nutritional value.
+I like to drink this broth every day, either just as it is or sometimes I add greens, like kale or bok choy, right at the end of heating it up (so as not to destroy the nutrients) as these fresh veggies boost the flavor and nutritional value.